-Dwight died from congestive heart failure on March 28, 1969, at Walter Reed Army Hospital.
+President Dwight Eisenhower died from congestive heart failure on March 28, 1969, at Walter Reed Army Hospital.
 He was 78 years of age.
 He received a state funeral at the capitol and a military funeral in his hometown of Abilene, Kansas.

 Happy Birthday Mr. President!

 For more information regarding how your financial support can help, please click here.